Grow Hemp in Indiana

 1) What are the Hemp regulations in Indiana?

 The 2018 Farm Bill legalized industrial hemp and provided a federal framework for industrial hemp production.
-Under this framework, states desiring to regulate industrial hemp must have a state hemp plan that has been approved by the United States Department of Agriculture.
+Under this framework, states desiring to regulate industrial hemp must have a state hemp plan approved by the United States Department of Agriculture (USDA).

-The U.S. Department of Agriculture has approved the Indiana State Hemp Plan for commercially growing and processing hemp.
-In Indiana, hemp processing and production are regulated through the Office of the Indiana State Chemist (OISC).
-Find the full press release here.
+The USDA has approved the Indiana State Hemp Plan for commercial growing and processing.
+In Indiana, hemp production and processing are regulated through the Office of the Indiana State Chemist (OISC).
+Read the full press release here.

 2) How can I register to be a hemp grower in Indiana?

-To register to grow hemp in 2021 click here.
-If you are currently registered you can log into the hemp portal here.
-We also recommend reviewing the Ten Questions to Ask Before Growing Hemp in 2020 and the Indiana Hemp Frequently Asked Questions.
+We also recommend reviewing Ten Questions to Ask Before Growing Hemp and the Indiana Hemp FAQ.

-An interactive map of hemp grown in Indiana is available here.
+Explore the interactive map of hemp grown in Indiana here.

 3) What does the term Certified Hemp Seed mean?